 Jonathan has recently focused on COVID-19 strategic response actions and related compliance and oversight matters for global tech companies, but his diverse background spans:

-- litigated at two global law firms – both before U.S. trial and appellate courts, including the U.S. Supreme Court, and a range of federal agencies – from medical technology patents, to FDA administrative decisions, to data privacy compliance procedures.
+- Litigated before U.S. trial and appellate courts, including the U.S. Supreme Court, and a range of federal agencies – from medical technology patents, to FDA administrative decisions, to data privacy compliance procedures.

 Earlier in his career, Jonathan clerked for Ninth Circuit Judge Proctor Hug Jr., as well as District Judge Marianna R. Pfaelzer in the Central District of California in Los Angeles.
 He graduated from Stanford Law School, where he was an Articles Editor on the Stanford Law Review and published multiple times on health policy and clinical research topics, including in the New England Journal of Medicine.
 Jonathan received his B.A. with honors in philosophy and biology from Oberlin College.

-- a biopharmaceutical startup as outside general counsel
+- Represented a biopharmaceutical startup as outside general counsel

-- an e-waste recycler in connection with TSCA compliance assurance monitoring by U.S. EPA
+- Represented an e-waste recycler in connection with TSCA compliance assurance monitoring by U.S. EPA

 - a food and agribusiness company in defense of long-standing minerals processing enforcement by U.S. EPA and DOJ-ENRD

-- 11 prospective political appointees requiring Senate confirmation through the vetting process and congressional hearings
+- Represented 11 prospective political appointees requiring Senate confirmation through the vetting process and congressional hearings

 Education & Clerkship